Plate tectonics: Formation and break-up of continents

 The Himalayas, the world's tallest mountain range, are assumed to have been formed by the collision of two major plates.
-Before uplift, they were covered by the Tethys Ocean.
+Before uplift, the area where they stand was covered by the Tethys Ocean.

-Current plates
+Modern plates

 Depending on how they are defined, there are usually seven or eight "major" plates: African, Antarctic, Eurasian, North American, South American, Pacific, and Indo-Australian.
 The latter is sometimes subdivided into the Indian and Australian plates.

-There are dozens of smaller plates, the seven largest of which are the Arabian, Caribbean, Juan de Fuca, Cocos, Nazca, Philippine Sea, and Scotia.
+There are dozens of smaller plates, the eight largest of which are the Arabian, Caribbean, Juan de Fuca, Cocos, Nazca, Philippine Sea, Scotia and Somali.

+During the 2020s, new proposals have come forward that divide Earth's crust into many smaller plates, called terranes, which reflects the fact that Plate reconstructions show that the larger plates have been internally deformed and oceanic and continental plates have been fragmented over time.
+This has resulted in the definition of roughly 1200 terranes inside the oceanic plates, continental blocks and the mobile zones (mountainous belts) that separate them.

-The current motion of the tectonic plates is today determined by remote sensing satellite data sets, calibrated with ground station measurements.
+The motion of the tectonic plates is determined by remote sensing satellite data sets, calibrated with ground station measurements.

-Other celestial bodies (planets, moons)
+Other celestial bodies

 The appearance of plate tectonics on terrestrial planets is related to planetary mass, with more massive planets than Earth expected to exhibit plate tectonics.
 Earth may be a borderline case, owing its tectonic activity to abundant water (silica and water form a deep eutectic).